 Eataly is located at 200 5th Ave New York, NY 10010.

-As our short time in New York came to an end, we had just enough time to stop at Joe Coffee for cappuccinos for the road.
+As our short time in New York came to an end, we had just enough time to stop at Joe Coffee to grab cappuccinos for the road.

 Joe Coffee has multiple locations.
 We went to the one at 405 West 23rd Street, New York, NY 10011.